(1) BRAND IDENTITY & STYLE GUIDE

 (2) WEB DESIGN

-• Principal Engineer from a civil engineering firm revisiting exit strategies due to stakeholders retiring from the company
+• Principal Engineer from a civil engineering firm revisiting exit strategies due to retiring stakeholders

 • Age: 55